 Site-to-site VPN

-Site-to-Site VPNs function as a cloak, hiding private intranets from external observers.
+Site-to-Site solutions function as a cloak, hiding private intranets from external observers.
 They gather together multiple locations and are used in situations where Local Area Networks (LANs) connect to a Wide Area Network (WAN).
 This style of VPN commonly serves larger companies where creating direct links between parts of the network is not feasible.

 VPN Protocols

-Protocols are basically the rules used by VPNs to create an encrypted tunnel.
+Protocols are basically the rules used by a VPN to create an encrypted tunnel.
 They have two main functions.
 Firstly, protocols authenticate packets as they pass across VPN infrastructure.
 Authentication makes sure data flows along safe routes in an efficient manner.
 Secondly, protocols create an encrypted connection, wrapping data in a layer of unbreakable code.

 PPTP